vidya0206/Mission3/readme.md

 npm run start

+Contributing
+Contributions are welcome!
+If you encounter any issues or have suggestions for improvement, please create a new issue or submit a pull request.
 The server will start on port 3000 by default.

 Send a POST request to the /car-value endpoint with the car model and year in the request body in JSON format.
 For example: